18 Free Apps That Help You Make Money With Your Phone

 So why not put a dent in your phone bill and use the thing to earn some money?

-We searched high and low to put together this list of free apps that will help you make money.
-You can earn rewards that are redeemable for cash and gift cards by doing some pretty simple, mindless tasks on your phone: playing games, browsing the web, taking surveys, watching videos, taking photos and more.
+We put together this list of free apps that will help you make money on your phone.
+You can earn rewards that are redeemable for cash and gift cards by doing some pretty simple, mindless tasks on your phone, such as playing games, browsing the web, taking surveys, watching videos and taking photos.

 While these apps will definitely make you a buck or two, don’t expect to make enough to quit your job.